insenseanalytics/sms-laravel-msg91-textlocal/README.md

 ];
 ```

 ### HTTP Client Dependency : Guzzle Http
-Guzzle Http client is used to send requests to API, It must be installed in application, if not installed, it will be installed automatically.
+Guzzle Http client is used to send requests to API and is a dependency of this package.

 ## Usage